fluffy-cakes/azdo_api/README.md

 ![](img/README_20211112133200.png)

-What we want to do is immeidately get into **Developer Mode** by pressing `F12` on Google Chrome (or whatever button your browser requires of you) to bring up the console, and click on `Network` at the top.
+What we want to do is immediately get into **Developer Mode** by pressing `F12` on Google Chrome (or whatever button your browser requires of you) to bring up the console, and click on `Network` at the top.

 ![](img/README_20211112133537.png)